Enterprise-CMCS/cmcs-eregulations/README.md

 For admin site customizations, use the icon set at [Boxicons](https://boxicons.com).

 ## Deleting old CloudFormation stacks
 Sometimes, the `remove-experimental.yml` Github Action fails to complete, leaving some resources left in AWS.
-Over time these resources can built up and become a nuisance.
+Over time these resources can build up and become a nuisance.

 We have 2 scripts in our repo that can assist with cleaning up unused stacks and resources.
 Both are contained in the `./scripts` directory.
 Both scripts require the `boto3` library to be installed on your machine, and an AWS account must be configured either via CLI profile or environment variables.
 Be sure to run `export AWS_REGION=<your_region>` as well.